krobelus/rate/README.md

 cargo test && ./test.py
 ```

-You can also selectively run tests, for example use `./test.py -k pr
+You can also selectively run tests, for example use `./test.py -k default
-benchmarks/crafted benchmarks/sadical/add4.cnf` to only run PR tests
+benchmarks/crafted benchmarks/sadical/add4.cnf` to only run test functions
-on the crafted benchmarks and on `add4.{cnf,dpr}`.
+matching `default` on the crafted benchmarks and on `add4.{cnf,dpr}`.

 Above tests require
 - `python3` (version 3.6 or above)